sogeuni/contents/_abs/redirapps.md

 # 20.3.
 Applications

-Clever use of I/O redirection permits parsing and stitching together snippets of command output (see [[internal#^READREDIR|Example 15-7]]).
+Clever use of I/O redirection permits parsing and stitching together snippets of command output (see [[internal-commands-and-builtins#^READREDIR|Example 15-7]]).
 This permits generating report and log files.

 **Example 20-12.
 Logging events**